Fire Force (Rhodesia): Aircraft

 The Fire Force would be based at an airfield with usually four helicopters, one Dakota and a light attack aircraft (known as the "Lynx").

 The helicopters were Alouette IIIs (in 1979 a few Agusta-Bell 205As 'Cheetahs' were used) of which one was equipped with a MG 151/20 20mm cannon and flown by the senior pilot.
 The cannons were equipped with trays, which took 200 or 400 high explosive incendiary (HEI) rounds.
 This helicopter was called the 'K-Car' (K denoting Kill / Command) and had a crew of three (pilot, gunner/technician (gunner-tech), and Fire Force commander).
 The Fire Force Commander directed ground operations from an orbit of 800 ft, high enough over the contact area to see everything that was happening.

 Some K-Cars (known as Dalmatian K-Cars) were armed with four Browning .303 (7.7 mm) machine guns (instead of the 20mm cannon) but were not popular with the troops, as they were less effective.
 The numbers of enemy personnel killed by the K-Car in a scene varied from zero to all.
 The K-Car would carry a spare FN FAL to replace any malfunctioning rifle and two A63/A76 VHF radios, a spare for the ground troops and one for the commander in case he had to disembark the K-Car.
 With him in the K-Car, he would carry the radio codes and in particular the daily Shackle code.
-All would don flak jackets to protect them from ground fire.
+All would wear flak jackets to protect them from ground fire.